sendgrid/docs/content/docs/glossary/drops.md

 <call-out>

-SendGrid cannot re-send messages that have been Dropped or appear on suppression lists, but will attempt future deliveries once the address has been removed from the list and is sent to again.
+SendGrid cannot re-send messages that have been dropped or appear on suppression lists, but will attempt future deliveries once the address has been removed from the list and is sent to again.

 </call-out>